cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 ## Adding the verify read block

-With our application persisting authentication data in KV, and associating it to the current user via a cookie, we're now prepared to fill out the `verify` function defined earlier in the tutorial.
+With our application persisting authentication data in Workers KV and associating it to the current user via a cookie, we're now prepared to fill out the `verify` function defined earlier in the tutorial.
 This function will look at the `Cookie` header, and look up the authentication info that we persisted in Workers KV.
 The saved information in Workers KV can be used to make a subrequest to Auth0's `/userinfo`, to validate the token is valid.
 The endpoint provided by Auth0 returns user info, such as name and email address, if they're provided using the user's authentication method of choice.

 To begin, install the NPM package [`cookie`](https://www.npmjs.com/package/cookie), which we'll use to simplify parsing the `Cookie` header in the `request`: